Divine Mercy (Catholic devotion): Feast day

 The feast of Divine Mercy Sunday was instituted by Pope John Paul II and is celebrated the Sunday after Easter on the General Roman Calendar, and is associated with specific indulgences.

 In an entry in her diary, Kowalska stated that anyone who participates in the Mass and receives the sacraments of Confession and the Eucharist on this day is assured by Jesus of full remission of their sins and punishments.

-Churches and shrines

-A number of Marian churches and shrines have been dedicated to Divine Mercy.
-One of the most important is the Gate of Dawn in Vilnius, when also the Divine Mercy image was exhibited for the first time.
-The original picture of Divine Mercy is in Vilnius.